How to Stay Awake and Alert While Driving

 How to Stay Awake While Driving

+However, the pressing questions are these: What should you do if you are unable to to park or find a hotel nearby?
+Suppose you are in an area where it is not safe to park?
+How do you stay awake while you are on your way to these stops?
 Should you drink coffee to stay awake while driving?
-The question is how safe can you be driving while holding a cup of coffee?
-Unfortunately, too many accidents happen when drivers are distracted, so to sip coffee while driving is not only awkward to do, but could be dangerous as well.
-You may find it is safer to drink your coffee before you get on the road.
+How safe can you drive while holding a cup of coffee?
+Speaking of coffee -- Unfortunately, many accidents happen when drivers are distracted, so sipping coffee while driving is not only awkward, but is dangerous as well.
+You may find it is safer to drink your coffee before you start your drive.

 There are exceptions.
 If you find you must drive during the times when you are normally asleep, go to bed extra early so your body can get the sleep it needs so you can stay awake and alert.